-As at the reporting date the amount of the Group's consolidated net assets exceeded the market capitalization of the Company, which was an indication that the Group's non-current assets may be impaired.
-For the purposes of impairment testing management had estimateded value in use of cash generating units.

-Value in use was determined applicating after-tax income tax rate equiled to 15.59% (2015: 16.92%).
+As at the 31 December 2016 the amount of the Group's consolidated net assets exceeded the market capitalization of the Company, which was an indication that the Group's non-current assets may be impaired.
+Management estimateded value in use of cash generating units for testing impairment of non-current assets using after-tax income tax rate equiled to 15.59%.
+As a result of the testing, management concluded that non-current assets were not impaired as at the 31 December 2016.